Skip to content

 3. After 5 minutes, the circuit closes automatically and delivery resumes.

-The circuit breaker state is visible in the delivery log.
-Rows with status circuit_open indicate the channel was skipped because the breaker was open at that moment.
+Rows with status circuit_open mean ChannelWatch skipped the delivery attempt because the circuit was open at that moment.

 StatusMeaning

-circuit_openDelivery skipped because the circuit breaker was open for this channel
+circuit_openDelivery was skipped because the circuit was already open for that (DVR, channel) pair

 Check the error column for the specific failure reason.
 Common causes:

-• Invalid credentials — webhook URL deleted, API token revoked, or bot removed from the channel.
-Update the provider settings under Settings > Notifications.
+• Invalid credentials, webhook URL deleted, API token revoked, or bot removed from the channel.
+Update the provider settings and test again.

-• Network unreachable — the ChannelWatch container cannot reach the notification service.
-Verify DNS resolution and outbound connectivity from the container.
+• Network unreachable, the ChannelWatch container cannot reach the destination service.
+Verify DNS and outbound connectivity from the container.

-If the circuit opens, closes, and opens again repeatedly, the underlying delivery problem has not been resolved.
-Fix the root cause (credentials, network, provider configuration) rather than waiting for the circuit to cycle.
+If the circuit opens, closes, and opens again repeatedly, the underlying delivery problem still exists.
+Fix the root cause instead of waiting for the circuit window to cycle.